abhaygill338/Semantic_Web_Mining_Project/README.md

 # Semantic_Web_Mining_Project
-This repo includes entire work we have done in Semantic Web Mining Project(Group 3).
+This repo includes entire work we are going to do in Semantic Web Mining Project(Group 3).